 The property lease commitments are non-cancellable operating leases contracted for but not recognised in the financial statements with 12 months term.
 Increases in lease commitments may occur in line with the consumer price index (CPI).

 (b) Capital Expenditure Commitments

 There are no commitments for capital expenditure

 NOTE 13: EVENTS AFTER THE REPORTING PERIOD

-Other than the likely ongoing financial effect of COVID-19 mentioned below, the directors are not aware of any significant events since the end of the reporting period.
+The directors are not aware of any significant events since the end of the reporting period.